jierdin/sprout/operating-agreement.md

 Except as otherwise provided in Article X of this Agreement, the transfer by a Member (Series or Company) of his Company interest shall not cause the dissolution or termination of the Company and the business of the Company may be continued thereafter by and for the benefit of the remaining Members.

 ###### Section 8.11 Voluntary Transfer; Mandatory Offer to Company.
-No Member (Series or Company) may voluntarily transfer all or any part of his Company interest, without first complying with the terms of this Sub Article:
+No Member (Series or Company) may voluntarily transfer all or any part of his or her Company interest, without first complying with the terms of this Sub Article:

 a.
 Offer for Sale.
-Any Member desiring to transfer his Company interest (hereinafter referred to as the "Transferring Member") shall give written notice to the Company and all the other Members, stating his desire to dispose of some or all of his Company interest (hereinafter referred to as the "Company interest proposed for sale") and shall offer for sale the Company interest proposed for sale to the Company first and then to all the other Members as provided herein.
+Any Member desiring to transfer his or her Company interest (hereinafter referred to as the "Transferring Member") shall give email notice to the Company and all the other Members, stating his or her desire to dispose of some or all of their Company interest (hereinafter referred to as the "Company interest proposed for sale") and shall offer for sale the Company interest proposed for sale to the Company first and then to all the other Members as provided herein.

 b.
 Acceptance of Offer.
-For a period of thirty (30) days after delivery of said written notice to the Company and all the Members, or until rejected by the Company, whichever occurs first, the Transferring Member may not transfer the Company interest proposed for sale to anyone other than the Company in accordance with the terms hereof.
+For a period of thirty (30) days after delivery of said email notice to the Company and all the Members, or until rejected by the Company, whichever occurs first, the Transferring Member may not transfer the Company interest proposed for sale to anyone other than the Company in accordance with the terms hereof.
 In the event the Company does not elect or rejects to purchase such Company interest within such thirty (30) day period, then all the Members shall be entitled to elect to purchase such Company interest either prorata among themselves or as they otherwise mutually agree in writing within fifteen (15) days thereafter.
-If the Company elects or subsequently the Members elect to purchase the Company interest proposed for sale, the Company or Members shall elect to do so by giving written notice of acceptance to the Transferring Member, within the aforesaid periods, and in the event of such election, such sale shall close at the Company's principal place of business within one hundred and twenty (120) days after the Transferring Member gave written notice to the Company at the address provided in Sub Article 2.03 of this Agreement.
+If the Company elects or subsequently the Members elect to purchase the Company interest proposed for sale, the Company or Members shall elect to do so by giving email notice of acceptance to the Transferring Member, within the aforesaid periods, and in the event of such election, such sale shall close at the Company's principal place of business within one hundred and twenty (120) days after the Transferring Member gave email notice to the Company at the address provided in Sub Article 2.03 of this Agreement.

 c.
 Purchase Price and Payment Terms.
-The purchase price for the Company interest proposed for sale pursuant to Sub Article 8.11(a) of this Agreement shall be determined in accordance with Sub Article 8.12 of this Agreement and the terms and conditions for the payment of such purchase price shall be determined in accordance with Sub Article 8.13 of this Agreement.
+The purchase price for the Company interest shall be determined solely by the seller.

 d.
 Right of First Refusal.
 In the event that the Company or Members do not elect to purchase the entire Company interest proposed for sale by the Transferring Member as provided in Sub Article 8.11(a) of this Agreement, the Transferring Member may thereupon solicit offers from any other person (hereinafter referred to as the "third party") to purchase the entire Company interest proposed for sale within sixty (60) days thereafter, subject to the Company's and Members' right of first refusal as set forth herein.
 No offer to purchase a Company interest proposed for sale shall be valid unless it is bona fide, in writing and signed by the third party and the Transferring Member (hereinafter referred to as the "third party offer").
 In the event the Transferring Member obtains a third party offer to purchase the Company interest proposed for sale, the Transferring Member shall deliver the third party offer to the Company and all the Members and shall reoffer the Company interest proposed for sale to the Company and subsequently to all the Members on the same terms and conditions as contained in the third party offer.
 The offer to the Company and the Members and the acceptance of such offer by the Company or the Members shall be done as provided in Sub Article 8.11(b) of this Agreement.
 In the event the Company or the Members accepts the Transferring Member's offer to purchase the Company interest proposed for sale in accordance with the terms and conditions contained in the third party offer, then settlement on the purchase of the Company interest proposed for sale shall be held in accordance with the terms and conditions of the third party offer.
 If the Company or the Members do not accept the third party offer, the Transferring Member shall be free to sell the Company interest proposed for sale to the third party, but only in accordance with the exact same terms and conditions set forth in the third party offer.
 In the event the aforesaid sixty (60) day period expires or any of the terms or conditions of the third party offer is changed either by the Transferring Member and/or the third party, the Company and all the Members shall again be offered the right to purchase the Company interest proposed for sale as aforesaid.

 e.
 Purchase of Entire Interest.
 In no event shall the Transferring Member be required to transfer less than the entire Company interest proposed for sale to the Company and the Members under this Sub Article 8.11 of this Agreement; it being understood that the Company must purchase the entire Company interest proposed for sale or waive its rights under this Sub Article 8.11 of this Agreement.

 ###### Section 8.12 Purchase Price.
-The purchase price for a Company interest proposed for sale in accordance with this Article VIII of this Agreement shall be determined as follows:

- a.
-Capital Account Value.
-The Transferring Member's capital account shall be valued as per the books of account of the Company as of the Valuation Date and there shall be added to or subtracted from such amount the Transferring Member's proportionate share of the Company's net profits or net losses for the period up to and including the Valuation Date.

- b.
-Adjustments to Capital Account.
-The amount determined in Sub Article 8.12(a) of this Agreement shall then be adjusted up or down to reflect the Transferring Member's proportionate share of the difference between the fair market value of the Company's real property, stocks, securities and equity interests in other entities, if any, and the book value of such Company property on the Valuation Date.
-If the parties cannot agree with respect to the fair market value of such Company property, the matter shall be settled by arbitration in the manner provided in Sub Article 12.15 of this Agreement, with one (1) arbitrator to be selected by the Members other than the Transferring Member, one (1) arbitrator to be selected by the Transferring Member or his personal representative, as the case may be, and the third arbitrator, who shall be a person who is experienced in the appraisal of property of the kind being valued, shall be selected by the first two (2) arbitrators.
-The decision of the arbitrators as to the fair market value of such property shall be final and binding upon the parties.
-If the arbitrators cannot agree on the fair market value of such property, then the decision of the third arbitrator (i.e., the one selected by the first two (2) arbitrators) shall control.

- c.
-Valuation Date.
-The term "Valuation Date" as used in this Sub Article 8.12 of this Agreement refers to the last day of the calendar month immediately preceding the date the Company interest proposed for sale is offered for sale by the Transferring Member to the Company and the Members as provided in Sub Article 8.11(a) of this Agreement.

- d.
-Third Party Offer.
-Notwithstanding anything contained in this Sub Article 8.12 of this Agreement to the contrary, if the purchase of the Company interest proposed for sale is the result of an exercise of a right of first refusal by the Company as provided in Sub Article 8.11 of this Agreement, then the purchase price shall be the price set forth in the third party offer.
+The purchase price for a Company interest is first determined by the Treasurer.
+Within a week of the Treasurer providing the valuation to all Members in email, a Critical Vote may be called to replace the Treasurer's valuation.
+Such a Critical Vote may either provide a new valuation, or name a third party to provide the valuation instead.
+After the purchase price has been determined according to this process, it may not be changed without restarting this process.

 ###### Section 8.13 Payment Terms and Conditions.
 The payment of the purchase price provided for in Sub Article 8.12 of this Agreement shall be paid by the Company to the Transferring Member as follows:

 a.
 Cash Payment.
-Ten percent (10%) of the purchase price provided for in Sub Article 8.11 of this Agreement shall be paid in cash, certified check, attorneys' check or other immediately available funds on the settlement date.
+Ten percent (10%) of the purchase price provided for in Sub Article 8.11 of this Agreement shall be paid in cash, certified check, cryptocurrency, attorneys' check or other immediately available funds on the settlement date.

  b.
 Promissory Note.
 The balance of the purchase price provided for in Sub Article 8.12 of this Agreement shall be paid in the form of a promissory note for said sum (the "Promissory Note"), to be amortized with equal monthly payments of principal and interest over a term of five (5) years.
 The first payment on the Promissory Note shall be made on the first day of the second calendar month immediately following the settlement date, and payments of principal and interest shall continue on the first day of each calendar month thereafter for an additional fifty nine (59) calendar months, when the entire unpaid balance of principal, together with all accrued and unpaid interest thereon, shall be fully due and payable.
 The interest to be paid on the Promissory Note shall be fixed at the lowest simple interest rate specified under Article 483 (or any successor Articles) of the Internal Revenue Code of 1986, as amended, required to be charged in order to avoid the imposition of "unstated interest.”
 At the end of each calendar year during the term of the Promissory Note, the rate of interest to be paid on the Promissory Note shall be adjusted for the new calendar year to be fixed at the lowest simple interest rate specified under Article 483 (or any successor Articles) of the Internal Revenue Code of 1986, as amended, required to be charged in order to avoid the imposition of "unstated interest.”
 All or any part of the Promissory Note may be prepaid at any time, and from time to time, without penalty.